Chernobyl disaster: Foundation protection measures

-The government commission was concerned that the molten core would burn into the earth and contaminate groundwater below the reactor.
+The government commission was concerned that the molten core would burn into the earth and contaminate groundwater.
 To reduce the likelihood of this, it was decided to freeze the earth beneath the reactor, which would also stabilize the foundations.
-Using oil well drilling equipment, the injection of liquid nitrogen began on 4 May.
+Using oil well drilling equipment, injection of liquid nitrogen began on 4 May.
 It was estimated that 25 t of liquid nitrogen per day would be required to keep the soil frozen at -100 C. This idea was quickly scrapped.

 As an alternative, subway builders and coal miners were deployed to excavate a tunnel below the reactor to make room for a cooling system.
 The final makeshift design for the cooling system was to incorporate a coiled formation of pipes cooled with water and covered on top with a thin thermally conductive graphite layer.
-The graphite layer as a natural refractory material would prevent the concrete above from melting.
+The graphite layer would prevent the concrete above from melting.
 This graphite cooling plate layer was to be encapsulated between two concrete layers, each 1 m thick for stabilisation.
-This system was designed by Leonid Bolshov, the director of the Institute for Nuclear Safety and Development formed in 1988.
-Bolshov's graphite-concrete "sandwich" would be similar in concept to later core catchers that are now part of many nuclear reactor designs.
+This graphite-concrete "sandwich" would be similar in concept to later core catchers now part of many nuclear reactor designs.

-Bolshov's graphite cooling plate, alongside the prior nitrogen injection proposal, were not used following the drop in aerial temperatures and indicative reports that the fuel melt had stopped.
+The graphite cooling plate and the prior nitrogen injection proposal, were not used following the drop in aerial temperatures and indicative reports that the fuel melt had stopped.
 It was later determined that the fuel had flowed three floors, with a few cubic meters coming to rest at ground level.
-The precautionary underground channel with its active cooling was therefore deemed redundant, as the fuel was self-cooling.
-The excavation was then simply filled with concrete to strengthen the foundation below the reactor.
+The precautionary underground channel with its active cooling was deemed redundant and the excavation was filled with concrete to strengthen the foundation below the reactor.